-The Trump administration has dismantled the U.S. State Department, alienated our allies, and abandoned the leadership role the United States has historically played.
+The Trump administration dismantled the U.S. State Department, alienated our allies, and abandoned the leadership role the United States has historically played.
 This destructive behavior is about more than how we look to others—it is about the safety of American citizens.

 Taunting volatile nations does nothing but place our national security in jeopardy.
 Targeting people based on race or religious affiliation violates our Constitution and distracts from real threats to our safety.